Retail Customer Service: The Ultimate Guide

 • Route tickets to relevant agents with the automated ticket assignment feature

-• Reduce retail ticket volume with a robust knowledge base
+• Reduce retail ticket volume with an effective knowledge base

 • Improve agent productivity with automation capabilities

-• Measure satisfaction and loyalty of your retail customers with CSAT & NPS surveys
+• Measure the service satisfaction your retail customers with CSAT surveys

 Take Your Retail Customer Service to the Next Level